Talking to Your Allergist About Biologics for Nasal Polyps

 You may also want to talk to your doctor about possible interactions with any other medications you’re taking–or how this kind of treatment may affect any other underlying health conditions that you have.
 Depending on your insurance coverage, you might also need to consider whether the cost makes the drug feasible for you, too.

 In the future, you may have other biologic options available to you, too.
-Researchers are conducting clinical trials and examining the potential of other biologics such as omalizumab and mepolizumab to treat nasal polyps.
+Researchers are conducting clinical trials and examining the potential of several other biologics.

 As with any treatment, you and your doctor will need to discuss whether they’re the right option for you.
 You’ll want to take into account the size and severity of your nasal polyps and your success or lack of success with other treatments.
 No matter what, if you are honest with your doctor and committed to your treatment, you can find relief from nasal polyps.